explaingit

 USE CASE 1

-Build a question-answering chatbot that answers questions only from your company's internal documents.
+Build a customer support chatbot that answers questions using your company's internal documentation with cited sources.

 USE CASE 2